Hiking in Madeira Without a Car: The Ultimate Guide

 When you exit the café/gift shop, there is a wooden signpost on the left for Curral das Freiras.

 This points to the beginning of the hike, which is basically a zig-zag path down the side of the mountain.
+From there, it’s very easy to follow.

 7. Pico do Facho (Machico) without a car